 Your local fish monger is a good place to bulk-order freshly caught Oregon albacore tuna, cleaned, bled, and prepared as long, single-piece loins.
 We use Newman’s and Fisherman’s Market in Eugene.
 There are also places along the coast where you can buy tuna off the boat.
 Best to talk to someone with experience before undertaking this effort.

-Edited to clarify: You’ll want to buy 1 lb. whole fish per one half-pint jar of filleted tuna.
+Edited to clarify: You’ll want to buy 1 lb. whole fish (also called fish on-the-round) per one half-pint jar of filleted tuna.
 There will be about 50% wastage during the filleting process, less if you have a very skilled knife-handler, more if you’re trying it at home yourself.
 It will be cheaper to do it yourself, of course, but much more work.
 If I want to fill my canner, for example, I should buy just under 50 lbs. for 24 half-pint jars.
+[Edited in 2018: after many years and a lot of leftover tuna, I now recommend 3/4 lb. fish on-the-round for each half-pint jar you wish to can, not 1 lb.]

 The Set Up